shintech/scraper/readme.txt

 Directions:

-Open terminal in directory and type "ruby run.rb"
+Open terminal in the root directory and type "ruby lib/run.rb"

+**Must be executed from root directory or error logging will not work correctly.

 ################################################